 The local investigator witnessed at least 200 Australian animals being sold openly at the market, including an Australian sheep being dragged across a cement slaughter floor and laid on top of dead sheep.
 The slaughterman then used a short knife to saw at the conscious animal's throat.

 Evidence is mounting that Australian government regulations cannot protect animals from extreme suffering in the live export trade.
-In the last three weeks, two importing countries in the Middle East have disregarded their obligations to unload Australian animals, and now Australian sheep are being openly sold at a notoriously cruel livestock market, in breach of regulations.
+In the last three weeks, two importing countries in the Middle East disregarded their obligations to unload Australian animals, and Australian sheep were being openly sold at a notoriously cruel livestock market, in breach of regulations.

 Animals Australia is calling on the government to impose the strongest possible penalty on the exporters, to send a clear message to others that failing to meet their legal obligations will not be tolerated.

 While live exports continue, animals will continue to suffer — at sea and on foreign shores.
 You can speak up for these animals and lobby to prevent further cruelty by urging your local MP to push for a ban on live exports.